vibhutikumar07/sdm/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/cap-java/sdm)](https://api.reuse.software/info/github.com/cap-java/sdm)

 # CAP plugin for SAP Document Management Service
-The project is currently in the development stage, where our team is actively working on building and refining its core components to ensure it meets all specified requirements and objectives.

 The **@cap-java/sdm** package is [cds-plugin](https://cap.cloud.sap/docs/java/cds-plugins#cds-plugin-packages) that provides an easy CAP-level integration with [SAP Document Management Service](https://discovery-center.cloud.sap/serviceCatalog/document-management-service-integration-option).
 This package supports handling of attachments(documents) by using an aspect Attachments in SAP Document Management Service.
 This plugin can be consumed by the CAP application deployed on BTP to store their documents in the form of attachments in Document Management Repository.